Select Portfolio Management, Inc.

 God’s promise to us…

-As in all his laws, God gives us these financial standards to protect us.
+AAs in all his laws, God gives us these financial standards to protect us.
 Much of what is wrong with our society, our families and our selves can be traced back to our decision NOT to follow these simple principles.
 When we abandon God’s financial plan for our lives and follow the world’s temptation into greed, pride and debt we set ourselves apart from God and outside his protection.
-Adhering to the world’s standards we lose track of priorities, ensnare ourselves in poor choices and pass along an unwise legacy to the next generation.
+Adhering to the world’s standards, we lose track of priorities, ensnare ourselves in poor choices and pass along an unwise legacy to the next generation.
 God’s principles protect us from the world and from ourselves.
-In following his principles, God does not promise a life without hardship; however He does promise to provide for our needs and in doing so allows us to live fulfilled lives with reduced stress, guilt and worry.
-In this we remain more vital beings, capable of leaving a legacy of goodness and making a substantial and positive impact for the kingdom of God.
+In following his principles, God does not promise a life without hardship; however, He does promise to provide for our needs and in doing so allows us to live fulfilled lives with reduced stress, guilt and worry.
+In this, we remain more vital beings capable of leaving a legacy of goodness and making a substantial and positive impact for the kingdom of God.